If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 If you want to challenge your strength or scale up your fitness level, you can add additional weights to a dip workout.

-For example, you can clamp a dumbbell between your feet, wear a weight belt or straps with a heavy object; use a weighted vest, or put a school or college bag on your shoulder with books or other stuff in it.
+For example, clamp a dumbbell between your feet, wear a weight belt or straps with a heavy object, use a weighted vest, or put a school or college bag on your shoulder with books or other stuff in it.

 You can use weight in any dip variation that suits you the best.